Space Shuttle: Launch

 Beginning at T−6.6 seconds, the main engines were ignited sequentially at 120-millisecond intervals.
 All three RS-25 engines were required to reach 90% rated thrust by T−3 seconds, otherwise the GPCs would initiate an RSLS abort.
 If all three engines indicated nominal performance by T−3 seconds, they were commanded to gimbal to liftoff configuration and the command would be issued to arm the SRBs for ignition at T−0.
 Between T−6.6 seconds and T−3 seconds, while the RS-25 engines were firing but the SRBs were still bolted to the pad, the offset thrust would cause the Space Shuttle to pitch down 25.5 in measured at the tip of the external tank; the 3-second delay allowed the stack to return to nearly vertical before SRB ignition.
 This movement was nicknamed the "twang."
 At T−0, the eight frangible nuts holding the SRBs to the pad were detonated, the final umbilicals were disconnected, the SSMEs were commanded to 100% throttle, and the SRBs were ignited.
 By T+0.23 seconds, the SRBs built up enough thrust for liftoff to commence, and reached maximum chamber pressure by T+0.6 seconds.
-At T−0, the JSC Mission Control Center assumed control of the flight from the LCC.
+At T−0, the JSC's Mission Control Center assumed control of the flight from the LCC.

 On-board camera-view of SRB separation.

 At T+4 seconds, when the Space Shuttle reached an altitude of 73 ft, the RS-25 engines were throttled up to 104.5%.
 At approximately T+7 seconds, the Space Shuttle rolled to a heads-down orientation at an altitude of 350 ft, which reduced aerodynamic stress and provided an improved communication and navigation orientation.
 Approximately 20–30 seconds into ascent and an altitude of 9000 ft, the RS-25 engines were throttled down to 65–72% to reduce the maximum aerodynamic forces at Max Q. Additionally, the shape of the SRB propellant was designed to cause thrust to decrease at the time of Max Q. The GPCs could dynamically control the throttle of the RS-25 engines based upon the performance of the SRBs.